gohqianxuan/wie3007-assignment/README.md

 ## Overview

-This project explores the use of data mining methodology, specifically SEMMA (Sample, Explore, Modify, Model and Access), to real-world retail data.
+This project explores the use of data mining methodology, specifically SEMMA (Sample, Explore, Modify, Model and Access), to real-world retail data from dunnhumby.

 ## Objectives